 4. Recycled content and certificates.

-CBAM may also accelerate nearshoring.
+CBAM accelerates nearshoring for fast-turn orders, but it does not erase the value of Asian supply chains.
 Turkey, Morocco, and Egypt are attractive to European brands because they are closer to the market, have favorable trade arrangements, and can shorten lead times.

 Sourcing locationLead time to EuropeCBAM resilience